ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% mefig "census/census-1860-us" /%}}

 Furthermore, in her entry in the 1900 US census, Emily indicates her birth date is "Dec 1858".
 The census data I have seen is presently limited to what is available online through ancestry.com, but among those I was able to find during Emily's lifetieme, only the 1900 census asked for month and year of birth, while all others, including 1900, simply ask for age at last birthday.
 Census' were typically done in May or June of the appropriate years, and Emily's self reported age in each census consistently resolves to 1858 as indicated in the "Computed birthyear" column above.
-Given that these were self-reported by Emily, and we don't know the origin of the (I might add, less specific) 1861 date (Emily may have died before making funeral arrangements), December 1858 seems the more accurate date and will be used going forward, implying the grave stone is in error.
+Given that these were self-reported by Emily, and we don't know the origin of the (I might add, less specific) 1861 date (Emily likely died before making her own funeral arrangements, and like her father, she died without a will), December 1858 seems the more accurate date and will be used going forward, implying the grave stone is in error.

 {{% mefig "census/census-1900-us-inset" /%}}

-I have been in contact with two people at Brookton Cemetery who have both looked into the matter, and they both confirm that the only information they have on Emily is the name and plot number "and what is on the headstone".
+I have been in contact with two people at Brookton Cemetery who have both looked into the matter, and they each confirmed that the only information they have on Emily is the name and plot number "and what is on the headstone".
 There is no indication who made the funeral arrangements for Emily, who the plot was sold to, or any information that might shed light on the erroneous birth year.

 Further research will obviously need to be done, but ultimately, Emily's exact date of birth (and that of her brothers) may be lost, as she was born during a notoriously bad period for the recording and preservation of birth records.
-I am in contact with Calvary Presbyterian Church in Staten Island, which seems like the most likely candidate for the church that Mary Ann may have belonged to at the time, to see if they have birth records for her children.
+I am in contact with Calvary Presbyterian Church in Staten Island, which seems the most likely candidate for the church that Mary Ann may have belonged to at the time, to see if they have birth records for her children.
 I have also submitted a reference question to the staff of the Presbyterian Historical Society.

-We don't know exactly when the family moved to Corfu; census records indicate they were in Staten Island in the Summer of 1860 and then E. H. Mills & Co. appears on 1866 maps of Corfu, although perhaps the fact that E. H. Mills & Co. is in several places referred to generically as "Cash Store" indicates it was relatively new at that time.
+We don't know exactly when the family moved to Corfu; census records indicate they were in Staten Island in the Summer of 1860, and then by the Summer of 1863, Edward is listed in the Civil War Draft Registration Records as living in Pembroke, and E. H. Mills & Co. next appears on 1866 maps of Corfu, although perhaps the fact that E. H. Mills & Co. is in several places referred to generically as "Cash Store" indicates it was relatively new at that time.
 Bartlett Brown's marriage and Charles Pine's timeline might also give us clues to when they moved.

 Emily would return to Corfu in later years to bury Jonas, Mary Ann and Edward.
 But it would seem that she also returned to visit her school friends, at least this one time, surely with many mixed emotions.

 {{% mefig "1882-07-21-batavia-daily-news" "400" /%}}

 The only thing we really know about Emily's earliest years in Mott's Corners/Brookton is that she was active in the local "lodge" of the [Independent Order of Good Templars]({{% ref "features/temperance" %}}), a local temperance organization.
-At least by the 1890's, she was working as a clerk in her father's store.
+At least by the 1890's, Emily was working as a clerk in her father's store.

 Emily was at times the recording and corresponding secretary for the Good Templars, and through the preservation of a book of their meeting minutes, we have many examples of Emily's handwriting from this time.

+{{% mefig "temperance/1886-04-23" /%}}

 There are also a number of volumes of sales journals from [M. E. Mills]({{% ref "features/me-mills" %}}) in Emily's handwriting (and certainly Ellen Gould's handwriting must also be present in those books).

-A number of aspects of Emily's handwriting are quite distinctive—perhaps most notably when she writes a capital "T" which typically starts with a little dip as she crosses it—which makes her handwriting easily recognizable.
-Uppercase E's, M's, W's, C's and lower case f's are often written with similar idiosyncracies.
+ {{% mefig "handwriting/sig3" "500" /%}}
+ {{% mefig "handwriting/sig1" "500" /%}}
+ {{% mefig "handwriting/sig2" "500" /%}}

+A number of aspects of Emily's handwriting are quite distinctive—such as uppercase E's, M's, W's, C's, T's and F's as well as lowercase p's are often written with similar idiosyncracies.
+Note for example, the following entry in M. E. Mills sales journals, a close examination of which will reveal is entirely written by Emily.
+Notice how even though she is writing the same word on the same day, from one entry to the next, how she writes her uppercase T can vary in one of two ways, each quite distinctive in itself.
+It can either swoop down from the top and finish with a flourishing loop in front of it, or can be two strokes of the pen, one down, and the cross rises and falls, the opposite of the cross in the other T. Notice that on James Caveney's entry, we get the flourishing T, but the capital F afterward on the same line item shows the mushroom cap shape characteristic of her other T:

+{{% mefig "me-mills/1909-03-26-sales-journal" /%}}

+Her E's C's L's and J's tend to have big loops.
+Her lowercase p's practically pierce the line above it.
+And of course, her T's and F's have those distinctive crosses.
+Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mill's store journals, it sticks out.

-And another glimpse into Emily's personal life:
+And another glimpse into Emily's personal life at this time:

 {{% mefig "mills-emily-arthurs-home-magazine" "400" /%}}